mdnurakmal/scrapy-cloud-function-python/README.md

 # scrapy-cloud-function-python

-cloud function directory
+Cloud function directory
 /user_code
 /workspace

-scrappy need to be run in a child process
+- Scrappy need to be run in a child process
+- The only writeable part of the filesystem is the /tmp directory,